Blaise-93/personal-lifestyle-dashboard/README.md

-An incredible API superchaged project to make our life easier built with Javascript, JSON and Python (Django).
+An incredible API superchaged project to make your life easier built with Javascript, JSON and Python (Django).

-Influenced by scrimba/momentum
+Influenced by `scrimba` platform

-#Sponsored by Umeh Vivian
+Sponsored by Pharm Umeh Vivian